Illuminating Bliss is dedicated to promoting awareness regarding animal and child welfare, environmental protection & tolerance for others.

 The Creation, from The Eddas and Divine Origin

 The magnificent story of creation portrayed in the Norse Eddas is a profound example of divine natural origin and descendent perceptions of power, dominance, and superiority.
 The Vikings were born of the gods themselves and the gods born of nature.
 “Burning ice, biting flame; that is how life began.”
 Different realms existed in the beginning; Muspell to the south, to the north Niflheim.
-Between these two realms in the seemingly empty void called Ginnungagap the interaction of elemental gods created the frost god, Ymir; from whom the first man and woman grew.”
+Between these two realms in the seemingly empty void called Ginnungagap, the interaction of elemental gods created the frost god, Ymir; from whom the first man and woman grew.”
 The epic goes on to recount the birth and creation of the 14 major Norse gods, human society, and the world as a whole.
 The Viking culture, unsurprisingly, dominated a great deal of Europe for a very long time by asserting their belief in the divine origin of their people.
 (Leonard & McClure, 2004)

-The Edda also illustrates striking elements for consideration in the power of myths over not only the culture that is the originator of the myth, but every other culture that it comes in contact with.
+The Edda also illustrates striking elements for consideration in the power of myths over not only the culture that is the originator of the myth but every other culture that it comes in contact with.
 The belief the Vikings held in their divine origin fueled their conquests and left their mark on other cultures over a vast part of the world, and history itself.

 Truth or Consequences

 Many aspects of mythology have been studied over the ages by many intelligent minds.
 Many more people have felt the effects of the analysis of mythology and the customs and cultures that develop because of them.
-The main points of contention over the centuries seem to focus on whether or not myths should be considered as true; divinely inspired; worthy of religious station and adherence or fanciful tales dreamt up by unsophisticated, ignorant ancestors.
+The main points of contention over the centuries seem to focus on whether or not myths should be considered as true and divinely inspired; worthy of religious station and adherence, or fanciful tales dreamt up by unsophisticated, ignorant ancestors.
 And further, whether or not the implicit truth is truly as important as the effects myths have on societies as a whole.

-Human beings must continue trying to make sense of our surroundings; our interactions and relationships with other people.
+Human beings must continue trying to make sense of our surroundings; our interactions and our relationships with other people.
 Narratives illustrating basic cultural norms constructed in a manner that can be understood and identified with by more individuals are going to become reality for that particular culture.
 As truth is arguably subjective, it follows that the effects or outcomes of the beliefs held by an individual or culture are far more influential than whether or not the myth they are derived from is actually true.

 - Leonard, S. & McClure, M. (2004).
 Myth &knowing: An introduction to world mythology, Chapter 1.
 The McGraw-Hill Companies, Ney York.
 2004.